**Last updated on: 15 February 2021**

 Sebae (세배 – New Year’s bow)

 After the meal, the young family members perform sebae (New Year’s bow) and present gifts to the elders and exchange New Year’s wishes and blessings for good health and fortune.
 The elders also give out sebaedon (세뱃돈 – New Year’s money in new banknotes) to the young family members.
 Please note that males and females differ in the ways of performing sebae.
-You can watch this video or read this article to check out the correct ways of performing sebae.
+You can watch this video to check out the correct ways of performing sebae.

 After receipt, the sebaedon is usually put into bokjumeoni (복주머니 – fortune pouch).
 Bokjumeoni is a drawstring silk or cotton pouch embroidered with various auspicious symbols that are believed to bring fortune and can be a round pouch or a pouch with ears.